Verizon Communications Inc (VZ) Com Stk USD0.10

 Our view

 Consumer is by far the larger of its two primary segments.
-It provides mobile and landline services directly to individuals and via wholesalers as well as selling devices like smartphones and laptops.
-Mobile subscriber growth has been a struggle of late, but trends are improving.
-The growing 5G network plus new, flexible, plans are starting to show results.
-Price hikes squeezed consumers early in the new year, but the group is still expecting to deliver some growth over 2024.
+It provides mobile and landline services directly to individuals and via wholesalers, as well as selling devices like smartphones and laptops.
+Mobile subscriber growth is showing some renewed momentum, supported by growing 5G network plus new, and flexible price plans.
+But customers are fickle, and churn rates remain higher than we’d like to see.

 Wireless data is a notoriously competitive market.
 The same can be said of traditional broadband offerings.
 It's hard to offer something meaningfully unique, so telecoms groups often end up competing mainly on price, which is rarely a good thing for profit margins.